-- creating professional learning communities dedicated to high academic and behavioral expectations within a safe learning and working environment; - involving all staff and PSSCs in the development, implementation and on-going communication of the School Code of Conduct as part of the Positive Learning Environment Plan designed to teach students the behavioral skills, concepts and knowledge necessary to become respectful, responsible and self-disciplined learners; - inputting behavior tracking data and analyzing the behavioral data with staff and PSSC; - providing professional development opportunities and programs for staff; and - collaborating with teachers and parents to develop effective Positive Behavior Support Plans for students exhibiting significant behavioral difficulties.
+• creating professional learning communities dedicated to high academic and behavioral expectations within a safe learning and working environment;

+- involving all staff and PSSCs in the development, implementation and on-going communication of the School Code of Conduct as part of the Positive Learning Environment Plan designed to teach students the behavioral skills, concepts and knowledge necessary to become respectful, responsible and self-disciplined learners; - inputting behavior tracking data and analyzing the behavioral data with staff and PSSC; - providing professional development opportunities and programs for staff; and - collaborating with teachers and parents to develop effective Positive Behavior Support Plans for students exhibiting significant behavioral difficulties.

-C. Teachers & Staff
+B. Teachers & Staff

-Teachers and school staff, with the leadership and support of Ms. Osborne-Whalen and Mrs. Whittaker-Brown, are expected to work in a professional and collegial manner in order to build a quality learning community, maintain order, maximize learning and hold everyone to the highest standard of respectful, responsible behavior.
+Teachers and school staff, with the leadership and support of their administrative team, are expected to work in a professional and collegial manner in order to build a quality learning community, maintain order, maximize learning and hold everyone to the highest standard of respectful, responsible behavior.